dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 An additional problem arises due to composition.
 It would be generally desirable to build more complex data types that would embed `Span<T>` and `ReadOnlySpan<T>` instances.
 Such composite types would have to be structs and would share all the hazards and requirements of `Span<T>`.
 As a result the safety rules described here should be viewed as applicable to the whole range of **_ref-like types_**.

-The [draft language specification](#draft-language-specification) is intended to ensure that values of a ref-like type occurs only on the stack.
+The [draft language specification](#draft-language-specification) is intended to ensure that values of a ref-like type occur only on the stack.

 ## Generalized `ref-like` types in source code